rockettheme/docs/Docs/wordpress/themes/sienna/particle_simplebooking.md

 | Button Label      | Enter text that appears in the button for that item.
 This button brings up the name/email form. |

+If you would like help customizing the email template that is sent to you whenever a visitor fills out the form, please check out our [documentation](howto_customize_email.md).